ehersch/Brokerage/README.md

 You can buy whole stocks and fractional stocks.
 For example, "-buy aapl 1" and "-buy .5" both work.

-## Information about some less-obvious commands
+## Information about some commands

 "-bal" is your cash and stock balance combined